 Spetses.
 Spetses is a historic island, the famous Greek heroine Bouboulina Laskarina originated from here.
-Upon arrival at the port, you will notice that this island is "alive".
-There are many cafes and shops, everywhere it is quite busy.
-Around the harbor, but also outside the port, everywhere are canons, these canons were used by the Greeks in the 19th century in their struggle against the Turkish occupation.
-Exactly behind the harbor, on a small distance, is the house of Bouboulina which today has been transformed into a museum and can be visited.
-Around the port are many terraces and squares as well as in the narrow streets.
-There are many shops, souvenir shops, jewelers, bakers, snack-bars, etc. In the center of the town you won't see any cars driving.
-The are horses carriage rides, a typical feature of this island.
-There are also a lot of mopeds, unfortunately these provide enough for some (noise) nuisance.
-What certainly is worth, is a walking towards the lighthouse.
-This hike takes about 25 minutes and is very nice, during the walk wou will see several pebble beaches, beautiful houses, bustling ports and beautiful squares.
+Upon arrival at the port, you will notice that this island is "alive".It is bustling with many cafes and shops.
+Around the harbour, but also outside the port, there are canons everywhere, which were used by the Greeks in the 19th century in their struggle against the Turkish occupation.
+Exactly behind the harbour, is the house of Bouboulina which today has been transformed into a museum.
+Around the port and in the narrow streets are many terraces and squares as well as shops, souvenir shops, jewellers, bakers, snack bars, etc. In the centre of the town you won't see any cars driving.
+There are horse and carriage rides, a typical feature of this island.
+There are also a lot of mopeds, unfortunately these providing a lot of noise.
+We recommend a walk towards the lighthouse.
+This hike takes about 25 minutes and and along the way you will see several pebble beaches, beautiful houses, bustling ports and beautiful squares.
 The houses on Spetses have a certain aristocratic style, which proves that the inhabitants of the island were rich people.
-All of these houses have kept their original traditional style and are beautiful behold.
+All of these houses have kept their original traditional style and are kept beautifully.